Writing a “Letter to the Editor” 101

 Step 2: Look around.

-• Look through a local, regional, or national newspaper for any article or opinion piece addressing a health or health care topic.
-Tip: Use a Google Alert for one-stop shopping.
+- Look through a local, regional, or national newspaper or online news site for any article or opinion piece, such as an op-ed or editorial, addressing a health or health care topic.
+Tip: Set up a Google Alert for one-stop news shopping.

-• Based on the point you want to make in your LTE, summarize or cut and paste the most important points from the found article.
+- Based on the point you want to make in your LTE, summarize the most important points from the found article.
 You can draw from those points as needed to connect the dots between your message and that of the article.
 E.g.:

 Take the time to reframe your point so it relates to the article you’ve chosen and grabs your reader.
 Get creative!
-What’s the punchy, hard-hitting way of conveying you point?
+What’s the punchy, hard-hitting way of conveying your point?
 E.g.:

-• If your point is that the government should increase funding for medical research, and the article you’ve chosen is about a particular health issue, then your point also is: “As (author) noted, x condition is taking a dramatic health and economic toll; even more tragic, it is just one of many diseases that are robbing every single one of us of time, independence, and people we love.
-No war has taken more lives than cancer.
-No terrorist has bred more suffering than Lupus.
-Our nation should shore up, not shortchange, medical research.”
+- If your point is that the government should increase funding for medical research, and the article you’ve chosen is about a particular health issue, then your point of view could tie in like this: “As (author) noted, x condition is taking a dramatic health and economic toll on many Americans.
+Tragically, it is just one of many diseases that are robbing every single one of us of time, independence, and the people we love.
+Our nation should shore up, not shortchange, investments in medical research.”

 Use this basic template to submit your LTE: